ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ##### Message format

-We don't enforce any message format.
+Watermill doesn't enforce any message format.
 You can use strings, JSON, protobuf, Avro, gob or anything else that serializes to `[]byte`.

 ### Using *Messages Router*

 [*Publishers and subscribers*]({{< ref "/docs/pub-sub" >}}) are rather low-level parts of Watermill.
-In production use, you'd usually want to use a high-level interface and features like [correlation, metrics, poison queue, retrying, throttling, etc.]({{< ref "/docs/messages-router#middleware" >}}).
+In most cases, you'd usually want to use a high-level interface and features like [correlation, metrics, poison queue, retrying, throttling, etc.]({{< ref "/docs/messages-router#middleware" >}}).

 You also might not want to send an Ack when processing was successful.
 Sometimes, you'd like to send a message after processing of another message finishes.